Richard Morrow

 I think the key difference is that the market and investor base has changed, and timelines have accelerated.
 ESG considerations are now affecting companies in real time, and certainly within an investable time horizon, which was not the case in the past.
 Climate change, for example, was often seen as something that would affect companies at some indeterminate point in the future.

-An ESG investor used to be more specialised, with a wide range of sustainability investment approaches.
+An ESG investor used to be more specialized, with a wide range of sustainability investment approaches.
 That changed in 2018, when ESG started to go mainstream, to the extent that it’s now difficult to find an investor who doesn’t take sustainability into consideration in some way in their investment process.
 Now, the most common ESG investing approach we come across in our client base is ESG integration or ESG being considered in the investment research process.
 Something else that I think has changed significantly is that there used to be a widely held view that ESG was largely or entirely focused on downside risk.

 We’re now seeing a lot of activity and focus on ESG-related opportunities, everything from technological innovations to regulatory stimuli.